Sipho1992/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-Creating an empty file
 5-Adding execute permission to an owner
-6-Adding permissions to owner and group and reading permission to users
+6-Adding permissions to owner and group and reading permission to users Adding execute permission to owner and group owner and other users